anaconda/mlflow-tracking-server/docs/source/installation_guide.md

     AE5 Private Endpoint Access Token

     **Details**
-      * This is used for authorization to the MLFLow services.
+      * This is used for authorization to the MLfLow services.

 6. `MLFLOW_TRACKING_GC_TTL`

     **Description**

-    MLFLow compliant string for the time limit
+    MLfLow compliant string for the time limit

     **Details**
-      * See [MLFlow Tracking Server Garbage Collection](https://mlflow.org/docs/2.3.0/cli.html?highlight=gc#mlflow-gc) and  [GC Older Than](https://mlflow.org/docs/2.3.0/cli.html?highlight=gc#cmdoption-mlflow-gc-older-than) for additional details.
+      * See [MLflow Tracking Server Garbage Collection](https://mlflow.org/docs/2.6.0/cli.html?highlight=gc#mlflow-gc) and  [GC Older Than](https://mlflow.org/docs/2.6.0/cli.html?highlight=gc#cmdoption-mlflow-gc-older-than) for additional details.

     **Default**